joeykallazoney/goontube/README.md

 - [ ] A more elaborate goontube arena that sorts everyone in the room into one of 4 teams Ala Harry potter.
 Each team has a leader, and each leader posts a video.
 Once all the videos play each team votes on a video besides their own.
 Possibly limit chat between teams while this is taking place.
 - [ ] Unnamed users could be auto-purged if they don’t login for after ‘X’ minutes instead of depending on rednames/deputies to manually purge.
 - [ ] Failure to login after 'X' minutes forces black-out overlay and cessation of media streaming, prompting 'unnamed' user to register/login.
-- [ ] Add-in ‘milkdrop.js’ so users can have something interesting to look at during ‘still-image’ videos. (suggested by Jynn).
 - [ ] Implement goontube arena as a built in feature.
 A user may $duel a user, which the other must accept, then the room is polled for if the duel should take place.
 If it does then once each user uploads a video their videos are moved to the top.
 After the second video plays a poll is created to poll who won.